September 20 – November 23, 2019

 At some point, I see that the painting is ready and that I don’t have to worry about it.
 I don’t actually work on paintings.
 I am working on myself, on decision making.
 There is no general rule or philosophy in them.
 It’s an incoherent but carefully nurtured collection of emotional and intellectual behaviors that makes a good painting.

 It’s just like a termite mound.
-The termites don’t have a plan for it because it can’t be stored in DNA, but through the course of evolution they have developed specific, clear instincts based on the action-reaction principle.
+The termites don’t have a plan for it because they can’t be stored in DNA, but through the course of evolution, they have developed specific, clear instincts based on the action-reaction principle.
 The many insects in the colony interact with this behavior, and despite there being no plan for the termite mound, it’s formed.
 It’s complex and it functions outstandingly.
 It’s organic, evolutionary, an emergence – in contrast to both the planned, Soviet approach as well as any formalistic decoration.
 This is my way to sneak in between a metaphor and a confection just like between Scylla and Charybdis.
 All things that come into existence this way are, in a sense, nature.
 You can see the logic in them, but it’s a logic that has developed by itself in the process of their formation.
 Nobody thought it up.

-an excerpt of a conversation between Maria Rubersz and Tymek Borowski, June 2019
+An excerpt of a conversation between Maria Rubersz and Tymek Borowski, June 2019.